Sunday, January 15, 2017

 Game Scouts, Director Matenge, Senior Game Warden Anthony Ziegler, and auctioneer.

-Before we go into the bush, the Department will conduct an auction from confiscated animal furs and horns.
+Before we go into the bush, the Department will conduct an auction of confiscated animal furs and horns.
 These wildlife items will bring revenue into the Department's budget.
 Senior Game Warden, Anthony Ziegler is in charge.

 We will take one of the Departments 4-wheel drive Land Rovers, a tent, and a 30.06 rifle.
 I owned this same rifle in Montana, went deer hunting with my Crow friends, and know how to use it.